oils-for-unix/oils/trees/README.md

 Text:

-- JSON for .valu and SILO.json
+- JSON for .treeptr, MEDO.json, SILO.json
 - lockfile / "world" / manifest - what does this look like?

 Data: